Saeven/zf3-circlical-user/README.md

 [![Latest Stable Version](https://poser.pugx.org/saeven/zf3-circlical-user/v/stable)](https://packagist.org/packages/saeven/zf3-circlical-user)
 [![Total Downloads](https://poser.pugx.org/saeven/zf3-circlical-user/downloads)](https://packagist.org/packages/saeven/zf3-circlical-user)

-Plug and play system for:
+Plug and play authentication, roles, resource, and action control for Zend Framework 3.

+Quickly Installs:

 - cookie based authentication (using halite and its authenticated encryption)
 - role-based access control (RBAC) with guards at the controller and action level
 - user-based access control to complement RBAC
-- resource-based permissions, giving you 'resource' and 'verb' control at the role and user level, e.g.
-(all administrators can 'add' a server, only Pete can 'delete')
+- resource-based permissions, giving you 'resource' and 'verb' control at the role and user level, e.g. (all administrators can 'add' a server, only Pete can 'delete')

 ### Missive